Curriculum & Assessment

 At Richard Clarke we offer a curriculum which is balanced and broad and which:

-- Promotes the spiritual, moral, cultural, mental and physical development of the pupils at our school.
+- promotes the spiritual, moral, cultural, mental and physical development of the pupils at our school, and

-- Our school curriculum comprises learning in all national curriculum subjects and other enrichment experiences.
+Our school curriculum takes its content and progression model from all national curriculum subjects and includes other enrichment experiences.
 The national curriculum forms one part of our school curriculum and the rest is planned by us to incorporate learning about the local area, the local history and other worthwhile experiences.

 |We aim for our new Curriculum to be:||We aim for it to give our children skills for life like:|